Structure of agricultural holdings and methods of agricultural production

 Agricultural land

-Total area of land consists of the utilized agricultural land and non-agricultural land area.
+Total area of land consists of the utilised agricultural land and non-agricultural land area.

-Utilised agricultural area is the total agricultural area that was used for crop production in a year in question.
-It covers arable land, kitchen gardens, orchards, olive groves, vineyards, meadows and pastures, nurseries, land under osier willow and other permanent crops (Christmas trees).
+Utilised agricultural area is the total agricultural area that was used for crop production in the year in question.
+It covers arable land and gardens, kitchen gardens, orchards, olive groves, vineyards, meadows and pastures, nurseries, land under osier willow and other permanent crops (Christmas trees).

-Arable land refers to the land that is regularly farmed and cultivated and is under crop rotation.
-The following plants are grown on arable land: cereals, pulses for dry grain, root and tuber crops, industrial crops, fodder crops, fresh vegetables and strawberries, flowers and horticultural, seeds and seedlings plants as well as fallow land.
+Arable land and gardens refer to the land that is regularly farmed and cultivated and is under crop rotation.
+The following plants are grown on arable land and gardens: cereals, pulses for dry grain, root and tuber crops, industrial crops, fodder crops, fresh vegetables and strawberries, flowers and ornamental plants, seeds and seedlings plants as well as fallow land.

 Kitchen gardens are areas scheduled for growing of crops (mostly vegetables) that are intended for consumption by persons living in a household and mainly not intended for sale.
 Only occasional surplus of products grown on these areas is sold outside the household.

-Root and tuber crops include potatoes (early, late and seed), sugar beet (excluding seed) and fodder root crops (fodder beet, fodder kale, fodder turnip and other fodder root crops).
+Root and tuber crops include potatoes (early, late and seed), sugar beet (excluding seed) and fodder root crops and brassicas (fodder beet, fodder kale, fodder turnip, fodder pumpkin and other fodder root crops).

-Industrial crops include oil crops (soya-bean, sunflowers, rapeseed, pumpkins for oil and hemp for oil), tobacco and other industrial plants (aromatic, spices and medicinal herbs, and other industrial plants).
+Industrial crops include oil crops (soya-bean, sunflowers, rapeseed, pumpkins for oil, hemp for oil, poppy and flax for oil), tobacco and other industrial plants (aromatic, culinary and medicinal herbs, and other industrial plants).

 Green fodder crops cover green maize, other green fodder crops, clover and mixtures, lucerne, leguminous plants and temporary grassland.